stefmsft/SurfUtil/README.md

 # Known Issue

-- Download time is slow due to the API used for assynchronous method (progress bar) - This will be addressed after feature completion (Work Item : 1)
+- Download time is slow due to the API used for asynchronous method (progress bar) - This will be addressed after feature completion (Work Item : 1)
 - The download logic need to be fix when -Apply $True parameter is used.
 Today it downloads all Target Version OS before applying the latest.

 # History and thanks